 From 2001-2010, the UConn men’s soccer team compiled a 136-51-32 overall record.
 Over this 10-year stretch, Reid led the Huskies to four Big East regular season (2001, ’05, ’07, ’09) and three Big East conference titles (2004, ’05, and ’07).

 The 2007 season saw UConn win both the regular season and tournament titles in the Big East Conference and the Huskies won a pair of NCAA Tournament matches, advancing to the national quarterfinals.
 The final record of 20-3-1 tied the school mark for the second most victories in a single season and the Huskies spent nine weeks during the year ranked either No. 1 or No. 2 in the nation.
 Junior standout O'Brian White won the Hermann Trophy, honoring him as the nation's top collegiate star.

-Reid, a native of Brentwood, NY, was a scholastic soccer star at Brentwood HS (NY) and later an all-region selection at Suffolk Community College before transferring to Southern Connecticut prior to the 1980 season.
+A scholastic soccer star at Brentwood HS (N.Y.), Reid was an all-region selection at Suffolk Community College before transferring to Southern Connecticut prior to the 1980 season.